 I want to go to the hip area for clothes,art and restaurants...

 If you are looking for a good way to orient yourself to the city in a short amount of time, try the free walking tour given by New Europe Tours.
 You can see details at their website: http://www.neweuropetours.eu/ I only had 48 hrs in Berlin, and spending 4 of them on that tour was a very good choice.
-The guides all speak English and are generally students who are living and studying in the city, so they know all the popular places for locals, and are more than willing to give you tips on what to see and do after your tour is over. over 8 years ago
+The guides all speak English and are generally students who are living and studying in the city, so they know all the popular places for locals, and are more than willing to give you tips on what to see and do after your tour is over. about 9 years ago

 Berlin is my favorite city in Europe.
 There is always something nice to do and see.